evildmp/conference-handbook/handbook/communications/website.rst

 In due course you will want to publish information about your call for proposals, and later, your programme of talks and other events.

-If there are aspects of the conference that are particularly important to you (your diversity or accessibility initiatives for example), mention these at appropriate intervals.
+If there are aspects of the conference that are particularly important to you (your :doc:`/policies/diversity` or :doc:`/policies/accessibility` initiatives for example), mention these at appropriate intervals.
 They may be *important*, but they're less *urgent* than information about venues.

 Structure
 =========